mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 Background
 ----------

-After doing a pretty good job building an open source project and community,I started a company and made many mistakes.
+After building an open source project, I then started a company and made many mistakes.

-Today, some folks walking along the same path ask for my advice.
+Today, some folks walking along the same path foolishly ask for my advice.
 This article encodes some of that advice.
 It is intended for technical founders who have no experience making companies.